pulumi-demos/uptime/workshop/excercise-01-refactor/README.md

 - **Three Pulumi Projects:**
   1. **Shared Services:** Managing shared resources like the S3 bucket.
   2. **Uptime Service:** A Lambda-based uptime monitoring service referencing the shared bucket.
-  3. **Writer Service:** A service that writes files to the shared S3 bucket.
+  3. **Weather Service:** A service that looks up the weather in Seattle and writes it to the shared S3 bucket.
 - **Documentation:**
   A clear structure showing how stack outputs are shared and consumed between projects.
 - **Working Integration:**